 Comprising a mobile application and a unique set of collaborative biometric devices, the BRidGE platform proposal encompasses mechanisms for storing, verifying and displaying identification.

-Individuals can securely enter valued attributes in a distributed and fragmented data system utilising blockchain and the IPFS protocol.
-Palm devices recognise vein patterns of unique users, allowing institutional verification or a social agreement to be recorded for chosen fragments of information.
-An identity mixing desk allows a user to selectively disclose data and create formal or playful representations tailored to a specific context.
+Individuals can securely enter valued attributes into a software system that utilises distributed ledger (blockchain) technology.
+Palm facing devices recognise vein patterns of unique users, allowing interpersonal agreement to be recorded on chosen fragments of information.
+With unique interactions the app becomes an identity mixing desk that allows a user to selectively disclose data and create formal or playful representations of their identity tailored to specific contexts.